 The width of lining paper can vary between 500 and 1000millimetres (mm).
 With wider lining paper you may need to buy fewer rolls, but it could also be more cumbersome to hang.

 How to calculate how much lining paper is needed

-If your rolls of lining paper are the same size as a standard wallpaper roll (between 530 and 560mm wide and 10metres (m) in length), you can use the B&Q wallpaper calculator to calculate how many rolls of lining paper are required.
+If your rolls of lining paper are the same size as a standard wallpaper roll (between 530 and 560mm wide and 10m in length).
+Use our calculator to see how many rolls of lining paper you need.

 If your chosen lining paper is a different size (length or width), you’ll need to do some basic calculations to work out how many rolls you need.

-Either way, first measure the areas that will be lined in metres, making a note of the length and height of each wall, and measure any large obstacles that won’t be covered like doors and windows, as these areas will be subtracted.
+Either way, first measure the areas that will be lined in metres, making a note of the length and height of each wall.
+Then measure any large obstacles that won’t be covered, like doors and windows - as these areas will be subtracted.

 To manually work out the number of rolls required, use this simple calculation:

 Step 1: Calculate the length of lining paper needed for one wall.